microsoft/HealthBotRefArchDeploy/README.md

 ## Reference Architecture

 The aim of this reference architecture is multifold.

-a.
-Help customers quickly deploy Microsoft **Health Bot** and **Cognitive Services** resources in **Production** region on Azure.
+- Help customers quickly deploy Microsoft **Health Bot** and **Cognitive Services** resources in **Production** region on Azure.

-b.
-Describe the integration touch points between the Health Bot, Azure Cognitive Services and Web Chat Client application.
+- Describe the integration touch points between the Health Bot, Azure Cognitive Services and Web Chat Client application.
 Azure Cognitive Services includes Congitive Search, QnA Maker and other AI services.

-b.
-Guide customers to provision the Microsoft Health Bot resources in a highly available fault tolerant configuration.
+- Guide customers to provision the Microsoft Health Bot resources in a highly available fault tolerant configuration.
 Core services of the solution such as the Web Chat Client, QnA Maker runtime and Azure Cognitive Search are deployed in two separate Azure regions to provide for automatic failover.

 ![alt tag](./images/DeployArch-v10.jpg)